Nojil/react-simple-buttons/README.md

 # react-simple-buttons

-React Simple Buttons is a simple React Component that si plifies the use of button throughout a website.
-THis one compoent can take multiple different props to style itself without having to worry about hundreds of different calss names to style your buttons.
+React Simple Buttons is a simple React Component that simplifies the use of buttons throughout a website.
+This one component can take multiple different props to style itself without having to worry about hundreds of different class to style your buttons.

 ## Getting Started

-To dive right into using react-simple-button simple install the npm package.
+To dive right into using react-simple-button simply install the npm package.

 ### Prerequisites

-To install the rect component you will need the latest version of NPM:
+To install the react component you will need the latest version of NPM:

 ```
 npm i -g